TheWorkflowAcademy/Converting-Non-Lead-Records-in-ZohoCRM/README.md

 ```

 #### Closed Activities
 When activites related to records are closed, they are moved to a different related list in the system called "Activities_History".
-For traceability, it's a good practice that closed activites are also migrated to the new record.
+For traceability, it's in good practice that closed activites are also migrated to the new record.

 ```javascript
 allPastAct = zoho.crm.getRelatedRecords("Activities_History", oldModule, recordId);